Gå direkt till innehållet

 Playing for Keeps

-inbunden, 1989
+Inbunden, 1989

 In the late 1850s organized baseball was a club-based fraternal sport thriving in the cultures of respectable artisans, clerks and shopkeepers, and middle-class sportsmen.
 Two decades later it had become an entertainment business run by owners and managers, depending on gate receipts and the increasingly disciplined labor of skilled player-employees.
 Playing for Keeps is an insightful, in-depth account of the game that became America's premier spectator sport for nearly a century.
+Reconstructing the culture and experience of early baseball through a careful reading of the sporting press, baseball guides, and the correspondence of the player-manager Harry Wright, Warren Goldstein discovers the origins of many modern controversies during the game's earliest decades.

 Undertitel